 Here’s one of his most recent music videos, for the song “Irish Celebration.”

-With anyone that is doing something he loves, something he has been working at for half his life, Macklemore has a really, really, really good time – the man is super playful and has a ball onstage, smiling throughout his show, making jokes, talking to the crowd and loving every second of it.
+With anyone that is doing something he loves, something he has been working at for half his life, Macklemore has a – the man is super playful and has a ball onstage, smiling throughout his show, making jokes, talking to the crowd and loving every second of it.

 So what comes from embodying all this amazing stuff?
 Here are some of Macklemore’s accomplishments in the past month:

 - Performed at the opening day game for the Seattle Mariners, in front of 50,000 fans (and a TV audience)